 Jannicke focuses on design and sustainability through Framtanker, Oslo Manifesto and the business network for green growth.
 She is also responsible for programmes and workshops in design management and service design.
 Jannicke earned her degree from the Handelsakademiet (currently the Oslo Business School) and completed the Sustainability Leadership program at Harvard.
 She also has experience in the daily management of start-ups and product and market management, both in Norway and abroad.

-Everything runs like clockwork at DOGA thanks to Juste.
+Juste works with public procurement, internal control, archives and document management.
 She solves administrative problems of all shapes and sizes and makes sure that everything functions in the most effective and agreeable manner possible.
-She also works in the DOGA shop when necessary.
-Juste holds a Bachelor’s degree in Art History from Lithuania and has work experience in the culture, design and service sector.
+Juste holds a Bachelor’s degree in Art History from Lithuania.

 Knut earned his degree in Product and Graphic Design from the Art Center College of Design and has more than 25 years of experience in international and Norwegian design work.
 He advises companies on the strategic use of design, specialising in the use of design to solve complex challenges.
 Knut works with design and sustainability through Framtanker, Oslo Manifesto and the business network for green growth and completed the Sustainability Leadership program at Harvard.